ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sun2000/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### 0.9.0 (2024-05-09)
+* dependency and configuration updates
+* modbus device remains active in standby on the inverter M2,M3

+### 0.8.0 (2024-04-19)
+* Check numerical values for plausibility #75
+* realization the "limit the power fed to grid" (Export control)
+* realization the "forcible Charge or Discharge Power"
+* If the error 'ECONNRESET' appear, the modbus proxy should not terminate

+### 0.7.1 (2024-04-09)
+* inverter model name too many characters #73

 ### 0.7.0 (2024-04-03)
 * breaking changes
 	- Node.js 18.x or higher required